Tax Issues

 5 Tips to Cut Your Inheritance Tax Bill

-Simple ways to reduce what your family will owe in inheritance tax through smart planning and legal tactics.
+Simple steps to reduce what your heirs will owe in inheritance tax through smart planning and legal tactics.

 Give to charity through your will and reduce what your heirs pay in inheritance tax while supporting causes you care about.